Adults: Services & Supports for ages 16+ in York Region

+FINISHING HIGH SCHOOL?
+NOW WHAT?
 Life after high school requires planning well before that time arrives.
-We highly recommend that you access the following resources starting about the Grade 10 school year.
+We highly recommend that you start the process about the Grade 10 school year.

-- Transition Planning Resource Guide (June 2014, 18 pgs) is a comprehensive guide with live links and is updated annually: Understanding Transition Planning, Developmental Services and Key Terminology; Provincially Funded Resources and Supports; ODSP, SSAH & Passport funding programs; Ontario Works, Post-Secondary Education; Vocational / Employment Programs; Day Programs/Community Participation Supports; Residential Supports; Respite Services; Autism Services; Legal & Financial; Recreation & Leisure; Bursaries & Scholarships; Transportation; other resources
+- Transition Planning Resource Guide is a comprehensive guide with live links and is updated annually: Understanding Transition Planning, Developmental Services and Key Terminology; Provincially Funded Resources and Supports; ODSP, SSAH & Passport funding programs; Ontario Works, Post-Secondary Education; Vocational / Employment Programs; Day Programs / Community Participation Supports; Residential Supports; Respite Services; Autism Services; Legal & Financial; Recreation & Leisure; Bursaries & Scholarships; Transportation; other resources (York Region District School Board, June 2014, 18 pages)

-- Special Education Transition Planning Guide (Section F, 75 pg pdf) Entry to School, Transitions/School Day, Transition/One School Year to the Next; Transition Between YRDSB Schools or to a School outside the Board; Elementary to Secondary Transition; Secondary Transition to Post Secondary Options
+- Special Education Transition Planning Guide Entry to School, Transitions/School Day, Transition/One School Year to the Next; Transition Between YRDSB Schools or to a School outside the Board; Elementary to Secondary Transition; Secondary Transition to Post Secondary Options (York Region District School Board, 2014, 98 pages)

 - Resource Guide for Students with Disabilities: Transition to Post-Secondary Education What do you need to know before you head off to college or university?
 Learn about your rights and responsibilities, how to advocate for yourself, what financial aid is available and more.